What type of handgun do I need to have?

 Cost for the Central Missouri Police Academy is $5,900 for tuition, plus a $310 course fee for a total cost of $6,210.
 This includes all course books and materials, two sets of academy uniforms, UCM picture and network ID (allows access to University facilities and provides an “.edu” email account), and 18 hours of college credit.

-There is also a $30 admissions fee when you enroll as a student with UCM (required to attend and receive college credit and tuition assistance if applicable) and a fee of approximately $50 for having your fingerprints taken and processed (this fee is subject to change by the processing agency, 3M/Cogent).
+There is also a $30 admissions fee when you enroll as a student with UCM (required to received college credit and tuition assistance) and a fee of approximately $50 for having your fingerprints taken and processed (this fee is subject to change by the processing agency, 3M/Cogent).

 How do I apply for tuition assistance?

-If a student has been fully admitted to a bachelors or masters degree program offered by the University of Central Missouri in the area of Criminal Justice or any other program, and plans to continue as a degree seeking student, financial aid can normally be used to help pay the cost of attending the Central Missouri Police Academy.
+If a student has been fully admitted to a bachelors or masters degree program offered by the University of Central Missouri in the area of Criminal Justice, financial aid can normally be used to help pay the cost of attending the Central Missouri Police Academy.
 Detailed information about financial assistance may be found by clicking on the links at the Office of Student Financial Services home page.

 Is there someone that can help me apply my G.I.
 Bill benefits to the tuition?